-Interests/Skills/Areas of Expertise/Professional Organizations/Activities:

-Early Childhood Development and Education, Family Support and Community Outreach, Educational policy and program improvement.
+Interests/Skills/Areas of Expertise/Professional Organizations/Activities: Early Childhood Development and Education, Family Support and Community Outreach, Educational policy and program improvement.
 Leadership and team coordination, strategic planning and program development, fundraising, event planning and donor relations.

-Affirmation of Eligibility:

-Has any formal charge of professional misconduct, criminal misdemeanor or felony ever been filed against you in any jurisdiction?

-Yes No X

-If yes, please explain disposition:

-Is there any conflict of interest or other matter that would create problems or prevent you from fairly and impartially discharging your duties as an appointee of the Board of Commissioners?
-Yes No \underline{X}
+Affirmation of Eligibility: Has any formal charge of professional misconduct, criminal misdemeanor or felony ever been filed against you in any jurisdiction?
+Yes No X If yes, please explain disposition: Is there any conflict of interest or other matter that would create problems or prevent you from fairly and impartially discharging your duties as an appointee of the Board of Commissioners?
+Yes No X I understand this application is public record and I certify that the facts contained in this application are true and correct to the best of my knowledge.

-If yes, please explain:

-I understand this application is public record and I certify that the facts contained in this application are true and correct to the best of my knowledge.
 I authorize and consent to background checks and to the investigation and verification of all statements contained herein as deemed appropriate.
 I further authorize all information concerning my qualifications to be investigated and release all parties from all liability for any damages that may result from this investigation.
 I understand and agree that any misstatement may be cause for my removal from any Board/Commission/Committee.
-I understand regular attendance to any Council Board/Commission/ Committee is important and, accordingly, I further understand that if my attendance is less than the standards established for any such body that this is cause for removal.
-Lacking any written standards for attendance by any Board/Commission/Committee it is expected that I will attend at least 75% of all meetings during any one calendar year to maintain my seat on any Board/Commission/Committee to any council for my provide.
+I understand regular attendance to any Council Board/Commission/Committee is important and, accordingly, I further understand that if my attendance is less than the standards established for any such body that this is cause for removal.
+Lacking any written standards for attendance by any Board/Commission/Committee it is expected that I will attend at least 75% of all meetings during any one calendar year to maintain my seat on any Board/Commission/Committee to which I may be appointed.
 This form will remain on file in the Office of the County Manager and requests for updates will be sought prior to any consideration for reappointment (or future appointment) to any Board/Commission/Committee.
+Signature: Murphy, NC 28906 Phone: (828) 837-5527 Fax: (828) 837-9684